digipolisantwerp/antwerp-ui_react/packages/autocomplete/Readme.md

     label="Selecteer een stad">
     </Autocomplete>

-The prop `defaultValue` can be used to show a default value when the component gets loaded in.
+The prop `defaultValue` can be used to show a default value when the component gets loaded.

 <Autocomplete items={[
       { label: "Antwerpen", value: "antwerpen"},